rguides

 # [1] NA

-The key insight: the code inside tryCatch() runs normally if it succeeds.
-Only when a condition is raised does the handler run.
+The key insight: the code inside tryCatch() runs normally if it succeeds, and R skips every handler.
+Only when a condition is raised does R invoke the matching handler and skip the rest of the expression.
+This design means you pay zero runtime cost on the success path.

 You can handle errors, warnings, and other conditions separately: